 When my husband and I moved into our current house, it came with a PVC sprinkler system that was installed sometime in the 1980s, and ran underneath every inch of the yard.
 It was frustrating because I thought we were limited with what we could change or modify, but it turns out that the world of irrigation has advanced a lot since Back to the Future was in theaters.

-If you have a PVC spray system like we do/did, keep reading to find out how to make some cheap and practical changes to your yard and your water bill.
-Drip irrigation is a much smarter way to water because it keeps the water on the ground and close to the root systems of the plants you are keeping alive, which leaves much less room for evaporation and waste.
+If you have a PVC spray system like we do/did, here are some cheap and practical changes to your yard that may help your water bill.
+Drip irrigation is a much smarter way to water because it keeps the water on the ground and close to the root systems of the plants you're keeping alive, which leaves much less room for evaporation and waste.

 The biggest hurdle in drip conversion is water pressure.
 While spray sprinklers take lots of pressure, drip doesn't need much.
 Plus, if you just start running drip hose off your spray pipes without any kind of pressure adjustment, POP!
 You'll blow the drip hoses or fixtures right off.